Caratini, Padres beat Giants 7-6 in 10 to tighten NL West

 The Padres staked Darvish to a 4-0 lead in the first before the right-hander allowed Mike Yastrzemski’s two-run homer with two outs in the second, his 24th.

-San Diego jumped on shaky Logan Webb in the first inning for four runs on three hits, two walks, a hit batsman and a wild pitch.
+San Diego jumped on shaky Webb in the first inning for four runs on three hits, two walks, a hit batsman and a wild pitch.
 Profar was hit by a pitch with the bases loaded, Grisham hit a sacrifice fly and Kim and Caratini hit RBI singles.

 It was the first time the Padres scored four or more runs in the first inning since Aug.
 1 against Colorado.